-Volunteers will be judged based on the core focus of our mission: To empower students, teachers and whole communities to secure their online life through cyber safety education and awareness with the Safe and Secure Online and Garfield educational programs; information security scholarships; and industry and consumer research.
+Volunteers will be judged based on the core focus of our mission: To empower students, teachers and whole communities to secure their online life through cyber safety education and awareness with the Safe and Secure Online educational programs; information security scholarships; and industry and consumer research.

 Committee will assign respective scores corresponding to the extent they believe the nominee has demonstrated the below criteria within the following focus areas:

 - Utilization of Center Programs: To what magnitude has the individual:

 - Utilized the Center’s Safe and Secure Online programs (11-14, Parents or Seniors) to teach a group(s) of individuals how to be safe and secure online